 We’ve got a great soundtrack by John Barry and all the usual Bond staples are there…sort of.
 Many are in-jokes and nods to the Connery era in a desperate attempt to remind us this is still James Bond, just with a different face.
 It’s this obvious attempt to gloss over Lazenby as a new actor that makes me feel the studio was unconfident in having him as 007.
 If they felt the need to reference so much history, why hire him at all?
 Granted, Roger Moore at least had ‘The Saint’ under his belt, but he made the role his own with no nods and winks to the Connery era – we had to believe in him and have faith.

 Unfortunately, Lazenby doesn’t even get top billing in the credits before the title – he’s just placed in there with the others, so the whole affair to me doesn’t come across as very confident.

 You get the picture.
 This would have been so much better as a Connery vehicle with so many important factors to the Bond canon taking place, but instead it comes across like it’s an ‘alternate universe’ or ‘spin-off’ Bond film.
 If Blofeld only recognises Bond due to something he said, rather than staring him in the face for days, then it’s hard to imagine it’s the same Bond and Blofeld who clashed in ‘You Only Live Twice’.

 Some people love it, some people hate it.
 I hate it, and probably always will.
-Still, one out of the current 24 isn’t bad.
-And it's what keeps Bond fans on their toes - such difference of opinion!
+Unable to invest in our 007 makes it impossible to invest in the story.
+But this is what keeps Bond fans on their toes - such difference of opinion!